 Back-to-School Night is held each fall in all the public elementary schools.
 Parents are invited to meet with classroom teachers.
 Title I Literacy Specialists are available to answer any questions or concerns you may have at this evening session.
 A Title I Annual Meeting is held in the fall months.
 Parents are invited to personally meet the Title I Literacy Specialists.
 This is an opportunity for parents to become better acquainted with Title I program, policies and procedures.
 Interested parents will be asked at this meeting to help to set policies and procedures for the coming year.

-Parent notification of selected students is accomplished by sending a letter to parents each fall prior to student participation in the Title I program.
+Parent notification of students selected to receive supplemental reading and or math support is accomplished by sending a letter to parents prior to student participation in services.
 Parents have the opportunity to discuss specific instructional objectives for their child with the Title I Literacy specialist at any time, including the onset of the program.